 Band Mark Descriptor 4 10-12 The student has produced a health and safety risk assessment that systematically and comprehensively evaluates all risks for the proposed production process and explains how the selected control measures work together to bring about mitigation.
 3 7-9 The student has produced a health and safety risk assessment with a credible description for all risks for the proposed production process.
 Has identified which risks are the most serious with reasons and explains how the selected control measures work.
 2 4-6 The student has produced a health and safety risk assessment that describes most of the risks for the proposed production process.
 Identifies 2 or 3 risks as the most serious with general reasons and describes the selected control measures.
 1 1-3 The student has produced a health and safety risk assessment that lists most of the risks for the proposed production process and describes some control measures.
 0 0 No creditworthy material as described in bands 4 to 1.
+0 0 No creditworthy material as described in bands 4 to 1.

 Each step of the process has been systematically considered for potential health and safety hazards from the 5 hazard types, namely microbiological, physical, chemical, mechanical and electrical.
-Where a potential hazard has been identified the hazard and source are clearly stated for example, physical: spillage on the floor, chemical: incorrectly diluted cleaning chemicals.
-The identified hazards are realistic for example, hot liquids that might cause burns or scalding.
+Where a potential hazard has been identified the hazard and source are clearly stated (for example, physical: spillage on the floor, chemical: incorrectly diluted cleaning chemicals).
+The identified hazards are realistic (for example, hot liquids that might cause burns or scalding).

-The person who may be at risk from each hazard is identified for example student is at risk of slipping on a spillage on the floor.
+The person who may be at risk from each hazard is identified (for example, student is at risk of slipping on a spillage on the floor).